Coupling techniques for nonlinear ensemble filtering: Background on nonlinear filtering

 We work with a general class of ensemble filtering algorithms, wherein the filtering distribution is approximated by a collection of particles that are updated recursively over time via a two-step process consisting of a {\it forecast} and an {\it analysis} step (Figure \ref{fig:schemeAlg}).
 The recursion takes a particle approximation $\zb^1,\ldots,\zb^M$ of the filtering distribution $\pi_{\Zb_{k}\vert\yb_{1:k}}$ at time $k$, and turns it into a particle approximation of the filtering distribution at the next observation time, $\pi_{\Zb_{k+1}\vert\yb_{1:k+1}}$, by considering the following identity,

 which links filtering marginals at consecutive observation times.
 In the {forecast} step, each particle $\zb^j$ is updated independently with a sample from $\pi_{\Zb_{k+1} \vert \Zb_k}(\cdot \vert \zb^j)$, obtained by simulating the state dynamic until the next observation time.
 The resulting ensemble $\zb^1_{f},\ldots,\zb^M_{f}$ yields a particle approximation of the forecast (or predictive) distribution $\pi_{\Zb_{k+1}\vert\yb_{1:k}}$---i.e., the distribution of the state at time $k+1$ conditioned on all observations available up to time $k$.
 The forecast step might involve the evaluation of an expensive forward model, like a partial differential equation, and represents the computational bottleneck for high dimensional and complex models, like those employed in weather forecasting.
-Yet, the forecast step is of little statistical concern, since we can usually sample {\it exactly} from $\pi_{\Zb_{k+1} \vert \Zb_k}$.
-The analysis step, however, is more challenging, since it involves the approximation of an inference task.
+Yet, the forecast step is of little statistical concern, since we can usually sample {\it exactly} from $\pi_{\Zb_{k+1} \vert \Zb_k}$ {up to the discretization of the forward model.}\footnote{{In this paper, for simplicity, we take the discretized model to be an exact representation of the forward dynamics.}} The analysis step, however, is more challenging, since it involves the approximation of an inference task.
 We can think of the forecast distribution $\pi_{\Zb_{k+1}\vert\yb_{1:k}}$ as the prior of a Bayesian inverse problem, where the likelihood function and posterior distribution are given by $\pi_{\yb_{k+1}\vert \Zb_{k+1}}$ and $\pi_{\Zb_{k+1}\vert\yb_{1:k+1}}$, respectively.
 In the analysis step, we seek a particle approximation of the posterior $\pi_{\Zb_{k+1}\vert\yb_{1:k+1}}$ in a setting where the prior density $\pi_{\Zb_{k+1}\vert\yb_{1:k}}$ is not known explicitly, and where we only have finitely many samples $\zb^1_{f},\ldots,\zb^M_{f}$ from the prior.

 The analysis step is thus a problem of approximate Bayesian inference, and can be implemented in various ways.
 For instance, the EnKF yields a particle approximation of the filtering distribution by pushing forward the forecast ensemble through a {\it linear} transformation estimated under Gaussian assumptions.
 In this paper, we leverage ideas from measure transport to generalize the EnKF by estimating {\it nonlinear} transformations in function space.
 Our goal is to reduce the estimation bias in the EnKF, while retaining applicability and robustness of the methodology in high dimensions.